Red Hen Publications

 Trying to make the Potterverse make sense since 2003!

-By the time this collection went online in 2003, it was already quite obvious to any reader of this collection that I break with the majority of fans, certainly the younger fans, in that I am not favorably impressed with Molly Weasley.
+By the time this collection went online in 2003, it was already quite obvious to any reader that I broke with the majority of fans, certainly the younger fans, in that I am not at all favorably impressed with Molly Weasley.

-These days, I’m not the only one, either.
+These days, I’m not the only one.
 Especially when you ask Rowling’s older fans.
 Most of us have met a number of Mollys in our time.
 Many of us have locked horns with some of them, too.
 It’s never a pleasant experience.

 In my own defense, however, I must point out that I was forced to have to grow up in a variation of her household.
 That was not a particularly enjoyable experience, either.
 My own mother was very much in the same style as Madam Weasley, and Molly’s behavior dredges up some rather nasty memories.
 This is bound to color any interpretation I may put on Molly Weasley’s behavior or her motivations.
 Other people’s mileage may, of course, vary.